-Pursuant to Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972, "sexual harassment" is defined as:
+For purposes of this policy and consistent with Title VII of the Civil Rights Act of 1964, "sexual harassment" is defined as:

-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, when:
+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, when: Submission to such conduct is made either implicitly or explicitly a term or condition of an individual's employment.

-- A. Submission to such conduct is made either implicitly or explicitly a term or condition of an individual's employment, or status in a class, educational program, or activity. - B. Submission or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting such individual. - C. Such conduct has the purpose or effect of interfering with the individual's work or educational performance; of creating an intimidating, hostile, or offensive working, and/or learning environment; or of interfering with one's ability to participate in or benefit from a class or an educational program or activity.
+Submission or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual.

+Such conduct has the purpose or effect of interfering with the individual's work performance or of creating an intimidating, hostile, or offensive working environment.

-Sexual harassment may involve the behavior of a person of either gender against a person of the same or opposite gender.
+Sexual harassment may involve the behavior of a person of any gender against a person of the same or another gender.